theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/index.md

 Xtract for Alteryx is a plug-in for [Alteryx Designer and Server](https://help.alteryx.com/).
 Xtract for Alteryx enables integrating data from the SAP system into the data flow of your Alteryx solution.

+### Available Components

 ![XFA-Architecture](/img/content/xfa/Xtract_for_Alteryx.png){:class="img-responsive"}

 {: .box-tip }
 **Tip:** For a short introduction into the product, see [Getting Started with Alteryx](./getting-started).

-### Xtract for Alteryx Components
+### Extraction Types
-The following components are available within Xtract for Alteryx:
+The following extraction types  are available within Xtract for Alteryx:
 ![Xfa_components](/img/content/xfa/xfa_components_overview.png){:class="img-responsive"}

 - [**BAPI**](./bapi) - calls BAPIs and RFC function modules and can be used for *read* and *write* access to SAP